HanishAcharla/Apple-Disease-Classification/README.md

 -The pdf is the document I used to store all the results such as classification reports and confusion matrixes

-User Test:
+User Test: All information for judge testing will be available here

-Disease Classification User Testing: This is the code for the classification function
+-Disease Classification User Testing: This is the code for the classification function

-Images: These are some of the sample images you can run through the model for classification
+-Images: These are some of the sample images you can run through the model for classification

-Intstructions: As the process can be quite complicated, follow these instructions to test the model on your own.
+-Intstructions: As the process can be quite complicated, follow these instructions to test the model on your own.